robbizorg/CLILang/README.md

 will run.
 For more advanced users, it is possible to provide the program with a list of words and their meanings in a separate text file.
 Here is an example:

-dictionary.txt:
+dict.txt:
->	Language:Spanish
+>1.
+Language:Spanish
->	comer:to eat
+>2.	comer:to eat
->	amar:to love
+>3.	amar:to love
->	correr:to run
+>4.	correr:to run
 Then run the command 'java CLILang dictionary.txt' and you'll be tested on the words there!